 An assortment of unused bonus stage lines.
-The left box is from the block of text containing the instructional dialogues, and the right one is from the HUD block.
+The ones in the top table are from the block of text containing the instructional dialogues, while the ones on the bottom are from the HUD block.
 While "Reload!" and "Hurry!" are displayed in-game, the used versions are from the other block, so these likely would've used the smaller white/blue font (or the early one above).
 The second "congratulations" was translated differently from the first in German and Japanese.

 In the prototype, Chunky would say this as soon as you entered the Storage Room.
 In the final game he only says something if you get up close, and there he uses a different line.